Rashmi-278/nextauthjs-cognito-faunadb-starter/README.md

-# NextAuth.js Example
+# NextAuth.js FaunaDB AWS-Cognito Example

 [next-auth-example.now.sh](https://next-auth-example.now.sh)

 ## About this project

-This is an example of how to use [NextAuth.js](https://next-auth.js.org) library to add authentication to a [Next.js](https://nextjs.org) application.
+This is an example of how to use [NextAuth.js](https://next-auth.js.org) library to add authentication with the provider AWS-Cognito and faunaDB Adapter to a [Next.js](https://nextjs.org) application.

 ## About NextAuth.js